Tomás Aguirre: Career

 On November 23, 2024, Aguirre faced reigning Krush Lightweight champion Tatsuya Oiwa at Krush 168 in a 63 kg non-title fight.
 He won the bout by extension round unanimous decision.

 Aguirre faced Yuzuki Satomi at K-1 World MAX 2025 on February 9, 2025.
-He lost the fight by unanimous decision, with all three judges scoring the bout 30—29 in Satomi's favor.
+He lost the fight by unanimous decision, with all three judges scoring the bout 30–29 in Satomi's favor.

+On November 27, 2025, Aguirre faced Denis Souza Jr. as a defense of his WGP Kickboxing Super Lightweight title at WGP Kickboxing 83.
+He lost the fight by unanimous decision after suffering a knockdown in the first round.